By Jody Hedlund, @JodyHedlund

 The term set piece is a screenwriting term that means, “The big, audience pleasing scenes that deliver on the genre elements of the movie” (according to screenwriter Doug Eboch in his post Set Pieces Sell Scripts).

 In fiction writing, set pieces are the unforgettable, major turning-points or events that happen in our book.
-So after I finish brainstorming plot ideas and developing my characters (see the free Character Worksheet above), I make a list of set pieces—the biggest and most critical events I want to include in my book.
+So after I finish brainstorming plot ideas and developing my characters, I make a list of set pieces—the biggest and most critical events I want to include in my book.

 I usually try to put them in the general order in which they’ll appear in the book—particularly into a basic 3-Act structure: a beginning with an inciting incident that pushes my character out of ordinary life; a middle crisis that works toward the black moment; then the final climax that eventually leads to resolution.